rchain-community/rchain-community.github.io/content/dapps/setup-sdk.md

 **Optional, but recommended:**
 Local rnode (docker) instance.
 Look [here](/dapps/setup-docker/), how to do it.

-1. Download the dApp template from here [nft-template](https://github.com/rholang/nft), extract it and open it in vscode.
+1. Download the dApp template from here: [nft-template](https://github.com/rholang/nft), extract it and open it in vscode.
 2. Open a terminal and install **pnpm** globally (like yarn, but faster, better workspaces support)

 ```javascript